JOT85/height-from-gradient/README.md

 # height-from-gradient

 Utilities for creating a heightmap from a set of known gradients.
-Along with utilities for testing the effectiveness of different kernels.
+Along with utilities for testing the effectiveness of different kernels. tests.py is a script that runs some tests using the kernels form the testkernels module.

 ## m module
 Provides: